hannahpatellis/prolific/README.md

 ## Upcoming features

-- Inclusion of an ORM for easier DB implementation
+- Inclusion of an ORM for easier DB implementation (In progress)
 - Ability to replace an image without deleting the piece entry and re-adding it
 - Ability to add guest users and select which pieces they can view
-- New table and form handling for Certified Fine Art pieces (CFA)
+- New table and form handling for Certified Fine Art pieces (CFA) (In progress)
 - Better error handling

 ## Databases